-Hidden in a small woodland, discover one of the most extensive areas of ring and cup marks ever found in the UK.
-Then take a short walk along the River Ayr to the impressive Ballochmyle Viaduct.
+Starting in Catrine, follow the course of the River Ayr through woodland to the impressive Ballochmyle Viaduct.
 It is the highest masonry railway viaduct in Britain and even featured in a scene in the movie Mission: Impossible!
+You also have the option to take a short de-tour to discover one of the most extensive areas of ring and cup marks ever found in the UK (very boggy and uneven ground to reach it).
+Total return distance is 3.7 miles.
 Being on the Failford to Catrine section of the River Ayr Way means that you can extend the walk in either direction should you wish.
-Mostly earth footpaths and minor roads with one short section of uneven, boggy ground.
+Terrain is mostly earth footpaths and quiet roads but can be muddy at times.

 Dog-friendly walk (one wire fence to cross to reach the ring & cup marks)

-Route: From the lay-by there is a footpath which runs parallel to the A76 in the direction of the River Ayr.
-Follow it along to a gate then turn left downhill to a minor road.
-Turn right and cross a stone bridge, continuing along the road for approx 500 metres until you reach a footpath on your left with River Ayr Way signage on the gate.
+Route: The walk starts at Mill Square, Catrine.
+Exit Mill Square on Bridge Street, cross the River Ayr and then turn immediately right onto Holm Farm Road.
+Follow this minor road past a few houses and after the last house at a bend in the road continue straight ahead onto a narrow earth path (continuing to follow the course of the river).
+Stay on this path, eventually passing beneath the A76 viaduct and go down the steps to meet up with a minor road.
+Turn right and cross a stone bridge over the river, continuing along the road for approx 500 metres until you reach a footpath on your left with River Ayr Way signage on the gate.
 At the other side of the gate is a large grassy area.
-The River Ayr Way continues ahead but you will see a faint footpath to your right heading across the grass towards some trees and a small stream.
-Follow it, cross the wire fence and straight ahead through the trees you will come to a large block of red sandstone which is home to the ring and cup marks.
+[Optional de-tour to ring and cup markings: veer right along the faint grassy footpath heading across towards some trees and a small stream.
+Follow it, cross the wire fence and then the stream and straight ahead through the trees you will come to a large block of red sandstone which is home to the ring and cup marks.
 The ground here is extremely uneven and muddy so do take care.
-Return to the River Ayr Way path, turning right to enjoy a short woodland walk to the Ballochmyle railway viaduct.
+Return to the River Ayr Way path the same way].
+Continue along the main River Ayr Way footpath through another short woodland section to reach the Ballochmyle railway viaduct.
 Return by the same route.

 WALK REPORT: 20th December 2017